aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 The session id can be any value so for instance when debugging using the VSCode editor I always have it set to `XDEBUG_SESSION_START=VSCODE`.

 XDebug then writes a `XDEBUG_SESSION=13537` cookie to the browser in the response.
-The value is the session id that was generated by phpstorm and passed to XDebug using the `XDEBUG_SESSION_START` query string parameter.
+The value is the session id that was generated by PhpStorm and passed to XDebug using the `XDEBUG_SESSION_START` query string parameter.

 This cookie will be sent back to the server on subsequent requests that will indicate to XDebug to maintain the debug session until the debugger is stoped.

 At this point the breakpoint should be hit.

-> If you also do debugging using VSCode, you may have to manually delete any remaining `XDEBUG_SESSION=<debugsessionid>` cooke left over from the last php storm debug session.
+> If you also do debugging using VSCode, you may have to manually delete any remaining `XDEBUG_SESSION=<debugsessionid>` cooke left over from the last PhpStorm debug session.

 ### Debugging using Laravel Valet